 What if I have a question or need support with my Personal Health Record?

-Please see ‘Contact us’ for details of how to get support.
+- Please see ‘Contact us’ within the app for details of how to get support.